H4tch/hugo-plus/README.md

 # Getting Started
 If you already have a Hugo website, or you want to continue testing traditional Hugo themes, you can use Hugo-plus as any other Hugo theme.

-However, since Hugo-plus introduces its own Addon system, it can be installed in the top level directories of the site which makes management eaiser.
+However, for Hugo-Plus to work with a plain Hugo website, you must copy over Hugo-Plus' 'data/' directory to your site.
+Also change the 'title' in 'config.toml' to 'home' so the configuration of the homepage can be read from 'data/config/home.toml'.

 First, [dowload hugo-plus directly](https://github.com/H4tch/hugo-plus/archive/master.zip), or clone it by typing:
 > git clone https://github.com/H4tch/hugo-plus/

-If you don't have Hugo installed, [download it here.](https://github.com/spf13/hugo/releases) and install it within your environment `$PATH` or in your site's folder.
+If you don't have Hugo installed, [download it here.](https://github.com/spf13/hugo/releases) and install it within your environment's `$PATH` or in your site's root directory.

 Content is created using Hugo's `new` command from the top level directory.
 > hugo new blog/first-post.md